ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://azure.microsoft.com/en-us/services/bot-services/

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to train a model.
+Q-038: Your team needs to train a model.
 Here the requirement is to find out which type of computer models always have failures.
 Which of the following type of Machine Learning algorithm needs to be used here?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Anomaly detection
 b.
 Regression
 c.
 Time Series
 d.
 Classification
 e.
 Clustering

 Answer: e.
 Clustering

 Overall explanation : This is an example of a Clustering algorithm This example is taken from the below documentation link on the different types of machine learning algorithms